-Chair Becker asked Ms. Freedman to summarize what hadn't worked as if St. Louis Park could start the program over again; and what challenges she saw or what her city had learned.
+Chair Becker asked Ms. Freedman to summarize what hadn't worked as if they\St. Louis Park could were to-start the program over again; and what challenges she saw or what the her city had learned.

 Ms. Freedman prefaced her comments by acknowledging that she had not been employed by the City of St. Louis when the program was initiated.
 However, Ms. Freedman opined that she found the key was communication and maintaining a supportive role to continuously encourage each association as it got going.
-Ms. Freedman also noted the need for all parties to have clear expectations of what is expected and their role and place in the City.
+Ms. Freedman also noted the need for all parties to have clear expectations of what is expected and her-their role and place in the eCity.

-Ms. Freedman added that her staff role was huge in keeping that daily communication going, attending a number or meetings as needed; and while not seeing it necessarily as a challenge, it required that the staff position have some flexibility that could be depended upon as a consistent resource to keep associations on track and answer their questions.
+Ms. Freedman opined\added that her staff role was huge in keeping that daily communication going, attending a number or meetings as needed; and while not seeing it necessarily as a challenge, it required someone staffing that the staff position that had have some flexibility that could be depended upon as a consistent resource to keep associations on track and answer their questions.

-At the request of Chair Becker, Ms. Freedman advised that she was full-time in this role; but also served as Human Rights Commission liaison for the St. Louis Park Police Department, part of their community outreach efforts.
+At the request of Chair Becker, Ms. Freedman advised that she was full-time in this role; but also served as Human Rights Commission liaison through for the City of St. Louis Park's Police Department, part of their community outreach efforts.
 By having the Police Department involved, Ms. Freedman noted that it helped keep them involved in neighborhoods and what was happening in each area of the community.
 Ms. Freedman advised that her outreach team attended various events and tried to maintain as much public contact as possible by spending face-to-face time with the community, including working with annual National Night Out efforts, with 139 different registered parties in 2015 requiring a considerable amount of coordination in having a Police or Fire Department presence in each neighborhood.

-Commissioner Grefenberg asked if St. Louis Park required a set of bylaws for each neighborhood and whether it had examples bylaws to help associations get started.
+Commissioner Grefenberg asked if St. Louis Park required a set of bylaws had a set of bylaws for each neighborhood to help and whether it had examples bylaws to help associations get started, or if it required a set of bylaws.